-You may notice there is not ‘table’ attached to this.
-Well, again I find that when it comes to setting up your baby’s room, a change table does look good and seems like a no-brainer, however, after having changes roughly 500.879.020 nappies I would estimate that roughly 100 of those were on the actual changing table.
+You may notice there is no ‘table’ attached to this.
+Well, again I find that when it comes to setting up your baby’s room, a changing table does look good and seems like a no-brainer, however, after having changed roughly 500.879.020 nappies (and counting) I would estimate that roughly 100 of those were on the actual changing table.
 I very frequently find that the most convenient place to change nappies is everywhere else but the baby’s room.
 Sofa, kitchen table, my bed, and the floor … you name it.
 So instead I would suggest you get a change mat that has high sides so your bub won't roll off the mat.
 The higher the sides the better.
 That way you just quickly grab the changing mat and place it where it best suits you.
 If you live in a multi-level house you could consider getting a change mat on each level.

 Sleeping close to your newborn is by far the best you can do, I am an advocate for co-sleeping no secret there.
 But there are ways you can do it.
 I love a good co-sleeper that attaches to the parent's bed.
 That way your bub is safe but within arms reach.
 This will not only offer a safe environment for your baby but also offers you a chance to get more rest than if you have to get up and grab your baby during the night.
 A co-sleeper should ideally be convenient enough to allow you to gently slide your baby towards you for easy breastfeeding access and kisses.
 Having tried several types of co-sleeper beds, my preferred bed is Bednest.
 It also offers support for reflux babies and babies with sensitive tummies.